 This post is sponsored by Pigeon Forge Tourism but all opinions are my own.

-My family had a fantastic trip to Great Smoky Mountains National Park last summer and are planning another visit this year.
-If you love the idea of escaping to nature but want plenty of options for family-friendly activities, I recommend Pigeon Forge TN as a base for a Smoky Mountains vacation.
+If you love the idea of escaping to nature but want plenty of things to do, I recommend Pigeon Forge TN as a base for a Smoky Mountains vacation.

 With more than 70 attractions along the parkway, so you definitely won’t be lacking for things to do in Pigeon Forge!
 But if you are like me, you are visiting on a budget and want to find things to do that your family will enjoy AND that won’t break the bank.

 In this post, I’m sharing my top 7 budget-friendly (and kid-friendly) things to do in Pigeon Forge TN.

 Did you know there are 600 miles of streams that contain fish in Great Smoky Mountains National Park?